 Yan Chen is an Assistant Professor of Computer Science at Virginia Tech (USA) where he directs the Programming with Intelligent Machines & Environments Lab (PRIME).
 Yan is active in the Human-Computer Interaction (HCI) research community.
 His research spans programming support tools, software engineering, crowdsourcing, and CS education.
 His work has been published at top HCI conferences, including ACM CHI, UIST, and CSCW.
-He received the Best Short Paper award at VL/HCC 2020 and the Best Paper Honorable Mention Award at UIST 2022.
-Yan was a Postdoctoral Fellow at the University of Toronto (Canada), working with Tovi Grossman.
-He received his Ph.D. degree, advised by Steve Oney, from the University of Michigan (USA), and BS and MS degrees in Applied Math and Electrical & Computer Engieering from the University of Colorado, Boulder (USA).
+He received the Best Short Paper award at VL/HCC 2020 and the Best Paper Honorable Mention Award at CHI 2023, and UIST 2022.
+Yan was a Postdoctoral Fellow at the University of Toronto (Canada).
+He received his Ph.D. degree from the University of Michigan (USA), and BS and MS degrees in Applied Math and Electrical & Computer Engieering from the University of Colorado, Boulder (USA).

 News